The Yummy Life

 • reduced the amount of oil

-• used coconut oil (for it's health benefits and flavor); you can use canola or veg. oil, too
+• used coconut oil (for it's health benefits and flavor); you can use vegetable oil or melted butter if you prefer

 • added yogurt (replaced some oil and adds moisture and nutrients)